nicolas-lizarazo/Polyglot-Calculators/Playground/Raketa787878/DurationConverter-C++-Raketa787878/README.md

 # Description
-This is a duration converter, writed in C++.
+This is a duration converter, written in C++.
 It provides conversion to:
 - Seconds, sec
 - Minutes, min